8 Optimisation with Genetic Algorithms (*)

 8.1.3 optim() vs. kmeans()

-Let us compare how a general-purpose optimiser such as the BFGS algorithm implemented in optim() compares with a customised, problem-specific solver.
+Let us compare how a general-purpose optimiser such as the BFGS algorithm

 We will need some benchmark data.

-gen_cluster <- function(n, p, m, s) {
+<- function(n, p, m, s) {

-vectors <- matrix(rnorm(n*p), nrow=n, ncol=p)
+gen_cluster <- matrix(rnorm(n*p), nrow=n, ncol=p)

-unit_vectors <- vectors/sqrt(rowSums(vectors^2))
+vectors <- vectors/sqrt(rowSums(vectors^2))

-unit_vectors*rnorm(n, 0, s)+rep(m, each=n)
+unit_vectors *rnorm(n, 0, s)+rep(m, each=n)

 The above function generates \(n\) points in \(\mathbb{R}^p\) from a distribution centred at \(\mathbf{m}\in\mathbb{R}^p\), spread randomly in every possible direction with scale factor \(s\).